On this page:

 Additional time to cool off

-You have five business days to cool off (change your mind) after you sign a site agreement.
+You have 5 business days to cool off (change your mind) after you sign a site agreement.
 This cooling-off period begins the day after you sign.
 It excludes weekends and public holidays.

-If you change your mind and withdraw from the site agreement within the cooling-off period, you are treated as if you never signed it in the first place.
-You get back any deposit you have paid to the site owner, less $100.
+If you change your mind and withdraw from the site agreement within the cooling-off period, you're treated as if you never signed it in the first place.
+You will get back any deposit you paid to the site owner, less $100.

 - Keep a copy of the site agreement and related documents, and store them somewhere safe.

-- If your details change during the agreement period, let the park operator know in writing, within seven days.
+- If your details change during the agreement period, let the site owner know in writing, within 7 days.

 Right to cancel a purchase agreement for a movable dwelling

-If you decide not to proceed with a site agreement and you have entered into a purchase agreement for a dwelling in the park, you have the right to cancel the purchase agreement.
+If you decide not to proceed with a site agreement and you've entered into a purchase agreement for a dwelling in the park, you have the right to cancel the purchase agreement.

-You only have this right if you (or your agent) purchased the movable dwelling from either the:
+You only have this right if you (or your agent) purchased the movable dwelling from the:

 - site owner

-- site owner acting on someone else’s behalf
+- site owner acting on someone else’s behalf, or

 As well, you only have the right to cancel the purchase agreement if the site owner gave you a related site agreement and you either: